How to use the ceil() function in Python

 print(result)

-The solution is to convert the string to a number before passing it to math.ceil().
-By wrapping the string variable with float(), as in math.ceil(float(user_input)), you ensure the function receives a numeric type it can process.
-It’s a common issue when working with data from user input or files, since Python often reads these values as strings.
-Always check your data types in these situations to avoid a TypeError.
+The fix is simple: you just need to convert the string to a number before passing it to math.ceil().
+By wrapping user_input in float(), you change it from text to a numeric value the function can process.
+It’s a common issue to watch for when handling data from user input or external files, as that data often arrives as strings even when it looks like a number.

 Fixing order of operations issues with math.ceil()